-This module introduces the architecture of an AVR/ARM-based microcontroller and how to program it.
+• This module introduces the architecture of an AVR/ARM-based microcontroller and how to program it.
 It could also serve as a specialization course for students from Electrical and Computer Engineering and Computer Science.

-Assessment Type: Project Duration: 180 min Weight: 100%
+Assessment Type: Project

 7.12 Control Systems